aftermath2/hydrus/README.md

 Hydrus opens channels automatically based on the state of the network graph.
 It also closes and re-sizes (planned for future releases) existing ones based on their characteristics (status, capacity, age) and past performance (number of forwards, fees collected, uptime and more).

+To interact with the agent, Hydrus offers a set of commands to execute all actions in a sequence (`hydrus agent run`) or separately (`hydrus channels` sub-commands).
+For the full list of commands, check [cli.md](./docs/cli.md).

-It is completely stateless, uses only the information provided by the lightning daemon RPC API.
+The agent is completely stateless, uses only the information provided by the lightning daemon RPC API.

 ## Channel opening